Class Schedule

 3. Provide appropriate, respectful and sensative care to all patients by using gender-inclusive language.

-Education Approval Form: Required to be submitted to Education Department 3 days prior to class date
+Education Approval Form: Required to be submitted to Education Department no later than the class date

 Dress Code: In order to maintain a safe and professional presence when attending all HPMC classes, business casual attire is expected of all participants.